Federal Judge Temporarily Blocks Arkansas Abortion Restrictions

 An Arkansas federal judge has temporarily blocked three new abortion restrictions, including a requirement that physicians providing the procedure be board certified — a move that would likely have caused the closure of the state's only surgical abortion clinic.

-The clinic in question, Little Rock Family Planning Services, and Planned Parenthood challenged the restrictions that also included a ban on abortions after 18 weeks of pregnancy and one that would prevent women from obtaining an aborting solely for the reason that the fetus was diagnosed with Down syndrome.
+The clinic in question, Little Rock Family Planning Services, and Planned Parenthood, backed by the ACLU of Arkansas, challenged the restrictions that also included a ban on abortions after 18 weeks of pregnancy and one that would prevent women from obtaining an aborting solely for the reason that the fetus was diagnosed with Down syndrome.

 Just before midnight on Tuesday, U.S. District Judge Kristine Baker granted a 14-day temporary restraining order to block the restrictions from taking effect.